Cycling To Australia: India, Mumbai | Travelsonabike2

-Garry McGivern is in India, cycling to Australia on the 9th of December 2011, in Mumbai.
+My latest bicycle touring update, cycling to Australia: in Mumbai.
 Well, I think I’m going to like India, curry for breakfast again!
 After breakfast, I went out for a wander and didn’t feel threatened or intimidated at all, and I certainly wasn’t hassled to buy anything, unlike Istanbul!
 While out, I bought some sugar cane juice from one of the many street traders.
 Not too sure if that was a good idea or not.
 We’ll see tomorrow!

 After finishing my juice, I went for another wander and found myself at the impressive Chhatrapati Shivaji Maharaj railway station.
 The inside of the station wasn’t up to much!
 Although that’s possibly not true!
 It was so busy that I could only see crowds of people!
 After leaving the station, I continued to walk around and came across a lot of cricket being played!